-While most of us only think about Christmas trees in December, for growers of cut-your-own trees, it is a year-round commitment.
+While most of us think about Christmas trees only in December, for growers of cut-your-own trees, it is a year-round commitment.

 Growing quality Christmas trees is a serious business requiring lots of hard work.
 Trees are fertilized in the early spring and late summer.
 Grass in the rows and between trees needs to be mowed.
 Pests such as balsam twig aphids and red spider mites need to monitored and dealt with.
 Many growers hand-shear their trees with a sharp machete-like knife and use clippers to give them a natural look rather than an artificial cone-shape.
 For every tree harvested, two or three seedlings are planted making them a renewable resource.

 Most Christmas tree varieties need 6 to 10 years to grow to a marketable size.
 Christmas trees are grown in every state, even Hawaii, and this year more than 35 million trees will be cut.

 For many years we would trudge out to our local tree farm to choose and cut a tree.
 It was a fun day out when my son was little but as the years went on it became a chore.
 That is when I tried buying a potted living tree.
 We prepared a place to plant it well in advance, digging the hole and insulating it by filling it with a bag of leaves.
 We kept the dirt to refill the hole in the basement in buckets.
 The living tree was pricey but I looked at it as an investment.
 After enjoying it indoors for about a week, we hustled it out to the shed to acclimate to the cold before planting it in the prepared hole.